 If you are considering divorce, you need to be informed about the divorce process.
 You likely have questions about the divorce laws and processes in Mississippi.
 Our goal of this section of our firm’s site is to answer as many questions as possible.
 Potential clients are often seeking to find an attorney that will assist in making the divorce process as quick, affordable, and painless as possible

-You can file divorce in two ways: (1) representing yourself, called “pro se” representation, or (2) with the representation of your attorney.
-If you decide to represent yourself pro se, you will be responsible for drafting and filing the complaint for divorce and other related documents for the divorce.
+You can file a divorce in two ways: (1) representing yourself, called “pro se” representation, or (2) with the representation of your attorney.
+If you decide to represent yourself pro se, you will be responsible for drafting and filing the divorce complaint and other related documents for the divorce.
 If you hire or “retain” an attorney, then they will draft the divorce paperwork and file the case for you.

-To file for divorce in Mississippi you must have been a resident of the State for at least six (6) months.
+If your spouse is not a resident of Mississippi, to file for divorce in Mississippi you must have been a resident of the State for at least six (6) months.
 Once you move to the State you must establish your residency, and then remain a resident for at least six months.
 You cannot file for divorce in the State without first meeting this requirement.

 The main distinction in the world of divorce cases is a fault based (contested) and irreconcilable differences, or no-fault, (uncontested) divorce.
 The law considers marriage to be a civil contract between a husband and wife.
 Each of the parties agreed to certain rights and obligations under the civil contract of marriage.
 When a marriage fails the parties can seek to obtain a judicial decree which legally ends the marriage—a divorce.